sourcegraph/handbook/content/engineering/hiring/frontend-engineer-extensibility.md

 1. [45 min] [HM intro call](./hm_intro_call.md) with [Jean du Plessis](../../../company/team/index.md#jean-du-plessis-he-him): We chat with you about Sourcegraph and to find out what you are looking for in your next role.
 1. [Up to 4 hrs] [Take-home coding project](./software-engineer-coding-exercise.md): We will ask a general software problem.
 No framework or specific language knowledge is required.
 The solution will be blackbox tested but we will also review the code.
 1. [2 hrs] Technical interviews:
-   - [1 hr] You will meet with [Murat](../../../company/team/index.md#murat-sutunc-he-him) and [TJ](../../../company/team/index.md#tharuntej-kandala-he-him) who will give you feedback from our review and ask any follow-up questions
+   - [1 hr] You will meet with [Murat Sutunc](../../../company/team/index.md#murat-sutunc-he-him) and [TJ Kandala](../../../company/team/index.md#tharuntej-kandala-he-him) who will give you feedback from our review and ask any follow-up questions
    - [15m] Break
    - [45 min] Murat and TJ will ask you a system design question to collect signals of solving real large-scale problems.
 1. [1 hr] Team collaboration interview with [Joel Kwartler](../../../company/team/index.md#joel-kwartler-he-him) and [Alicja Suska](../../../company/team/index.md#alicja-suska-she-her) to assess how you communicate and collaborate on a team.